MengyuanGAO/SI507_FinalProject/README.md

 1. Preparation
 * This project use a version of Python 3.6.3 and all modules needed are stated in the requirements.txt file.
 Before run the code, you should pip install everything to requirements.txt.
 * Fill in your own key and secret in secret_data.py in order to run the code.
 You can create an App and find the right key and secret here:https://www.yelp.com/developers/v3/manage_app
+* Creat a database in pgAdmin4 and fill in your database name, user name and password in config.py in order to run the code.

 2. Run the code-SI507F17_finalproject.py
 * Part-1: A cache system was set up to cache data getting from Yelp API and it will be stored in the file "cache_contents.json".